ztimmons/dsc-visualizations-section-intro-houston-ds-060319/README.md

 ## Introduction

-In this lesson, we'll get an overview of everything we'll learn in this section about data visualization.
+In this lesson, we'll get an overview of everything we'll learn about data visualization in this section .

 ## Objectives